Basics of a platformer

 Notice that you don't need any KeyDown or KeyUP events for this script to work!

-The next step would be to create another variable to explain the user mode: normal, hurt, attack, invincible, and die, as an int (0-5).
-This would become yet another case switch nested inside the standjumpduck switch.
+The next step would be to create another variable to explain the user mode: normal, hurt, attack, invincible, and die, as a string.
+This would output a new string to add to our animation string.

-And of course, we've got a complete interaction system going here already, which cannot be made from the simpler examples.
+Now we've got a complete interaction system going here already, which cannot be made from the simpler examples.
 Adding attacks to the simple methods and trying to synchronize them with jumping and running...is much harder than this method.
+In this method, it's just a matter of adding new words to the string, and setting the appropriate animation direction.

 If you have another example, please add it to this page as its own example.